belli29/fe-interactive-development/README.md

 The API is used by the callback function initMap() in my [attachd Javascript file](https://github.com/belli29/fe-interactive-development/blob/master/assets/js/maps.js).

-The main technology used is Javascript.
+The main technology used is the project is clearly Javascript.
 I also used Jquery, when possible, in order to simplify the sintax of my code.

+I also have made use of Bootstrap 4  classes and this allowed me to achieve my result writing less code.

 The website is fully responsive and thought to "look good" on different devices.